mikemoore26/Michaelmoore-Portfolio/index.md

 ***
 - <b> Skills Used:</b> Python,Numpy, Pandas, Matplotlib, Seaborn, Smote, Logisitic Regression,

 - <b> Project Objective:</b> The Main Objective is to predict if the client will subscribe a term deposit (variable y).

-- Model had an accuracy score 91.25%.
-- <b> Quantifiable Result:</b> We can Predict the Customer's Response with 90% accuracy.
+- <b> Quantifiable Result:</b> We can Predict the Customer's Response with 91.25% accuracy.